Holographic discommensurations: Full backreacted solutions

 \section{Full backreacted solutions}

 In order to study the thermodynamically preferred phases one has to construct fully backreacted nonlinear solutions corresponding to the coexisting ionic lattice and spontaneous crystal structures.
 There is a peculiar technical difficulty, which arises as soon as one addresses the nonlinear solutions.
 In \cite{Andrade:2017leb} the spontaneous striped instability was considered in the perturbative regime.
 At the linear order we were able to introduce the continuous "Bloch momentum", characterizing the spontaneous structure which had not be proportional to the lattice period in any way.
-In case of finite amplitude of the striped structure this can not be done any more.
-The technical reason is that the $e^{i p x}$ multipliers can not be factored out from the nonlinear equations of motion and one has to rely on the position space representation, where the spontaneous structure is characterized by a certain period $\lambda_p$, which is not necessarily proportional to the period of the ionic lattice $\lambda_k$.
+In case of finite amplitude of the striped structure this can not be done anymore.
+The technical reason is that the $e^{i p x}$ multipliers can not be factored out from the nonlinear equations of motion and one has to rely on the position space representation, where the spontaneous structure is characterized by a certain period $\lambda_p$, which is not necessarily equal to the period of the ionic lattice $\lambda_k$.

-In order to set up the numerical PDE solver procedure one has to specify only one scale, corresponding to the the size of the computation domain with periodic boundary conditions.
-At this point we see, that in practice we can only access the values $\lambda_p$ which are a rational multiples of $\lambda_k$:
+In order to set up the numerical Partial Differential Equation (PDE) solver procedure one has to specify only one scale corresponding to the the size of the computation domain with periodic boundary conditions.
+At this point we see, that in practice one can only access the values $\lambda_p$ which are the rational multiples of $\lambda_k$: